zdudic/ansible-role-sar/README.md

 ```
 1. To disable sar management by this role, in vars, create inventory_hostname.yml
    or host-group.yml, and define sar_cfg as "No".

 2. For hostname, use Ansible var {{ inventory_hostname }}

 3. If you have host/host-group based sar config, review files vars/inventory_hostname_example.yml and
    vars/hostgroup_name_example.yml, and create something like that for your hosts.

-4. To add support for new distribution:

-4.1 Add distro name to supported_distro_list var (list type)
-4.2 Create vars/{{ ansible_distribution }}.yml with desired sar vars
-    (as example, see yml files for present distros)
-4.3 In tasks/sar-yes.yml, you'll need to add new {{ ansible_distribution }} in
-    the task "Manage sar package (no OL5, Solaris10)"

-5. Note about task "Manage sar package (no OL5, Solaris10)" in sar-yes.yml.
-   I've excluded OL5 and Solaris 10, since module 'package' likely fails on them.
 ```

 Author Information